Policy last updated

 Reviewing enrolment for current students in specialist settings

-Specialist settings are required to undertake periodic reviews of an enrolled student’s enrolment eligibility to determine whether they continue to be best placed in their current setting, including whether they continue to meet any relevant enrolment criteria.
-This includes students on standard enrolments.
+Specialist settings are required to undertake periodic reviews of the enrolment eligibility of all enrolled students to determine whether they continue to be best placed in their current setting, including whether they continue to meet any relevant enrolment criteria.
+This excludes students who receive PSD funding at levels 5 or 6.

-- if a review has occurred more than 2 years prior, and the specialist setting is unsure if a review should proceed, they should discuss the circumstances with the regional disability coordinator
+- if an enrolment review has occurred more than 2 years prior, and the specialist setting is unsure if a review should proceed, they may discuss the circumstances with the regional disability coordinator

-- the timing of the review should consider recommendations from relevant professionals or the department’s Specialist School Enrolment Verification Service
+- the timing of the review must consider recommendations from relevant professionals or the department’s Specialist School Enrolment Verification Service

-- enrolment reviews should occur prior to completion of a Disability Inclusion Profile to ensure the profile is undertaken in the correct setting.
+- if an enrolment review is deemed necessary, it is recommended that the review occur prior to the completion of a Disability Inclusion Profile to ensure the profile is undertaken in the correct setting.

 Concurrent enrolment process (youth justice and secure welfare)